samboy/ChessDiagrams/README.md

 Interactive chess diagrams on a web page.

-The code in question is geared for a static HTML blog I gave, in order to have annotated chess games with interactive diagrams.
+The code in question is geared for a static HTML blog I have, in order to have annotated chess games with interactive diagrams.

 The diagrams allow one to go backwards and forwards in a game, to see